 In 2018, the lower Puna eruption in Hawaii resulted in raging lava flows that covered 14 square miles of The Big Island.
 Those flows—which have the potential to move at up to roughly 40 mph—inspired terror with their surreal speed.
 Now, a clip of one of those fast-moving lava flows has gone viral.
-And to answer the question you’re asking yourself: no, you could not outrun it.
+And to answer the question you’re asking yourself: no, you could

 The viral video, recorded by Ken Boyer, was posted to Twitter by user Butengebieden.
 Boyer’s video was originally posted to YouTube in June of 2018.
 He noted that the flow seen in the clip was moving through the intersection of Pomaikai St and Leilani Ave.
 (Pinned in the map below.)